jbhandari/receipt_printer/README.md

-### Philips- medSage screening

-***
-This program was created without implementing test driven development(TDD).
-The Metis program utilized error driven development, however we were told to pursue test driven development once the program was over.
-I am currently learning about TDD through thoughtbot's online TDD workshop through their Learn workshop series.
-I estimate that by June 1, 2014, I will begin implementing TDD practices into my code.

 High-level overview of how it was built:
 - feed data into program
 - understand what three things needed to be printed out